performant-software/faircopy/README.md

 When deploying to staging, in addition to the steps above, the `version` key in the `package.json` file MUST be set to a new, higher, version number, obeying SEMVER standards.
 It should be formatted like this: `1.0.0`.

-In `public/main-process/config/dist-config.json`, the `devMode` key MUST be set to false.
-This hides disables any development and staging related functionality.

 In `public/main-process/release-notes/latest.md`, the release notes should be updated to document any new features, functionality, and bug fixes.
 This file is displayed to the end user whenever the software is updated.